 Anecdotal vs Scientific Evidence (Community Engagement vs Community Led Monitoring)

 Anecdotal evidence can be good for discovering the existence of a phenomenon.
 But it cannot inform about the actual incidence or prevalence of the phenomenon in a given population.
 This means that anecdotal evidence does not allow judging the significance of the discovered phenomenon.
 This is why personal experience becomes a valuable asset in public health programming only when there is evidence of significant prevalence of this experience in the population of interest.
-Involvement of community activists can help highlight aspects of the service that are of significance from community perspective, while systematic CLM efforts allow for establishing the prevalence of the highlighted phenomenon and decide whether it should become a focus on ongoing programme improvement efforts.
-This is important for understanding of various data collection and analysis tools (qualitative and quantitative), which is considered in separate tools related to data collection and management.
+Involvement of community activists can help highlight aspects of the service that are of significance from community perspective.
+At the same time, systematic CLM efforts allow for establishing the prevalence of the highlighted phenomenon and deciding whether it should become a focus on ongoing programme improvement efforts.
+This is important for understanding various data collection and analysis tools (qualitative and quantitative), which is considered in separate tools related to data collection and management.

 NOTE ON THE VALIDITY OF OPERATIONAL EVIDENCE.
 Scientific evidence of effectiveness is a gold standard of validity of an intervention for inclusion in the recommended arsenal of tools that is supported by international donors and governments.
 However, not many interventions or services are sufficiently studied.
 E.g., interventions not related to the use of pharmaceutical medicines are often difficult to study due to limited access to funding for research.
-Also, studies related to the effectiveness of interventions in relatively small specific sub-populations can also be scarce, as it is difficult to engage sufficient sub-samples of such groups in clinical trials.
-Interventions that have not been subjected to experimental research are often considered by the donors and the governments as inferior as compared to e.g., well studied ‘hardcore’ medical services.
-It is however important to acknowledge the significance of operational evidence of effectiveness collected at the field level by practitioners involved in the implementation of interventions.
-Although such evidence may not capable of proving the effectiveness of specific operational models in reducing incidence of new HIV infections, it may demonstrate specific successes in achieving concrete operational tasks that lay the ground for further achievement of the ultimate objectives.
-E.g., this may relate to particularly effective outreach models that bring large numbers of vulnerable people in prevention programmes, HIV testing, care and treatment.
+Also, studies related to the effectiveness of interventions in relatively small specific sub-populations can be scarce, as it is difficult to engage sufficient sub-samples of such groups in clinical trials.
+Donors and the governments often consider interventions that have not been subjected to experimental research as inferior compared to e.g., well studied ‘hardcore’ medical services.
+However it is, important to acknowledge the significance of operational evidence of effectiveness collected at the field level by practitioners involved in the implementation of interventions.
+Although such evidence may not prove the effectiveness of specific operational models in reducing incidence of new HIV infections, it may demonstrate specific successes in achieving concrete operational tasks that lay the ground for further achievement of the ultimate objectives.
+E.g., this may relate to particularly effective outreach models that bring large numbers of vulnerable people to prevention programmes, HIV testing, care and treatment.
 Or a particularly successful combination of complementary services that increase retention of clients in prevention programmes.
-Field level managers may document such promising models and prove their effectiveness with operational studies, which despite the lack of experimental design can support further scaleup of such practices, that may later become subjects of more rigorous studies of their effectiveness.
+Field level managers may document such promising models and prove their effectiveness with operational studies, which despite the lack of experimental design can support further scaleup of such practices, which may later become subjects of more rigorous studies of their effectiveness.

 CLM Focus: Monitoring the Dynamic Drug Scene and Verifying Relevance of Prevention Efforts

-The effectiveness of interventions depends on how relevant they are in the current context.
+The effectiveness of interventions depends on their relevance in the current context.
 The drug scenes are constantly changing, and the programme designed a couple of years ago may already become redundant and ineffective and may require significant adjustments to respond to new challenges.
 E.g., the displacement of opioids by stimulants will lead to very different drug use patterns such as injecting frequency, volume of utilised syringes, and sharing practices.
-Introduction of opioids in opioid-naïve community will increase the risk of overdoses and require urgent promotion of naloxone and overdose prevention and management education.
-Increasing popularity of the Internet and messengers as means of access to psychoactive substances opens new outreach opportunities focusing on online communication and marketing of services.
+Introducing opioids in opioid-naïve communities will increase the risk of overdoses and require urgent promotion of naloxone, overdose prevention, and management education.
+The increasing popularity of the Internet and messengers as means of access to psychoactive substances opens new outreach opportunities focusing on online communication and marketing of services.